kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 infrastructures.

 Due to these limitations, applications are often served using both QUIC and TCP.
-QUIC is employed with the aim of providing the optimal user experience, while TCP acts a fallback for ensuring network reachability and computational efficiency as needed.
+QUIC is employed to provide the optimal user experience, while TCP acts as a fallback for ensuring network reachability and computational efficiency as needed.

 One such example is HTTP, which has different bindings for QUIC (HTTP/3
 {{?HTTP3=RFC9114}}) and TCP (HTTP/2 {{?HTTP2=RFC9113}}).
 Recently, security